-In every aspect of interior design consumers are increasing seeking not only high functionality, but high style, and are embracing every opportunity to incorporate uniquely beautiful items into their home- personal pieces that will lift their mood from one day to the next.
+In every aspect of interior design consumers are increasingly seeking not only high functionality, but high style, and are embracing every opportunity to incorporate uniquely beautiful items into their home- personal pieces that will lift their mood from one day to the next.
 In response to this new attitude, designers have had to turn their focus to aesthetics to transform practical items into pieces of artwork.
 The designer rug industry is no different, and through time artists and craftspeople have honed their skills to develop a new style of contemporary rugs that stay in tune with the latest interior design trends- the abstract rug.

 To find out more about what rug design would best suit your room, click here.

 Twilight Multi, Alchemy Multi and Twilight Grey Blue (above) form part of our Impasto Collection

 Many producers have tried and failed to achieve the perfect abstract rug design.
 This is not a style that tolerates cut corners.
 Designers are set the hard task of translating the finest of paintings into a form from which they can be constructed into rugs.
 Numerous colours woven into a high knot count are the only way to create a continuous flow of colour, without the 'blocky' camouflage look of inferior counterparts.

 With an abstract design, disjointed colours have nowhere to hide.
 With no definite pattern, the eye will be drawn in almost exclusively by colour.
 A successful abstract rug will work in harmony not only within its own entity, but in the context of the most sophisticated of interior schemes.